 Welcome to the wonderful world of flying!
 You are about to embark on some of the most exciting and challenging training you will ever experience, all of which is focused towards earning a Private Pilot License (PPL).

-The training you will receive is structured in a Transport Canada approved syllabus that will provide you with all the knowledge and skills that you require to ensure a future of safe and enjoyable flying.
+The training you will receive follows a Transport Canada syllabus to provide you with all the essential knowledge and skills you require to ensure a future of safe and enjoyable flying.

-- Transport Canada Requirements for Pilot Permits and Licenses
+- Transport Canada Requirements for Pilot Permits and Licences

 - Outline of Flight Instruction

-- Typical Costs to Obtain a Private Pilot License
+- Summary of typical costs to obtain a Private Pilot Licence

 - Copy of Company Standard Safety Precautions